Panoramagebäude

 In many cases, it was also English tourists who brought sporting trends, disciplines and equipment with them.
 The financial outlay for the required equipment determined whether the discipline remained the preserve of the middle classes or whether workers could also afford the pleasure.
 For example, luge was already widespread around the turn of the century, while bobsleigh and skeleton remained elitist sports.

-The beginning of organised club sport was made by the ITV, which Innsbrucker Turnvereinwhich was founded in 1849.
+In the middle of the 19th century, sportsmen and women joined singers, museum and theatre enthusiasts, scientists and literature fans.
+The beginning of organised club sport in Innsbruck was marked by the ITV, the Innsbrucker Turnvereinwhich was founded in 1849.
 Gymnastics was the epitome of sport in German-speaking countries.
 The idea of competition was not in the foreground.
 Most clubs had a political background.
 There were Christian, socialist and Greater German sports clubs.
 They served as a preliminary organisation for political parties and bodies.
 More or less all clubs had Aryan clauses in their statutes.
 Jews therefore founded their own sports clubs.
 The national movement emerged from the German gymnastics clubs, similar to the student fraternities.
 The members were supposed to train themselves physically in order to fulfil the national body to serve in the best possible way in the event of war.
 Sedentary occupations, especially academic ones, became more common, and gymnastics served as a means of compensation.
 If you see the gymnasts performing their exercises and demonstrations in old pictures, the strictly military character of these events is striking.
 The Greater German agitator Friedrich Ludwig Jahn (1778 - 1852), commonly known as Gymnastics father Jahnwas not only the nation's gymnast, but also the spiritual father of the Lützow Free Corps which went into action against Napoleon as a kind of all-German volunteer army.
 One of the most famous bon mots attributed to this passionate anti-Semite is "Hatred of everything foreign is a German's duty".
 In Saggen, Jahnstraße and a small park with a monument commemorate Friedrich Ludwig Jahn.

 1883 gründeten die Radfahrer den Verein Bicycle Club.
 The first bicycle races in France and Great Britain took place in 1869.
 The English city of Coventry was also a pioneer in the production of the elegant steel steeds, which cost a fortune.
 In the same year, the Innsbruck press had already reported on the modern means of individual transport when "some gentlemen ventured onto the road with several velocipedes ordered by the Peterlongo company".
 In 1876, cycling was briefly banned in Innsbruck as accidents had repeatedly occurred.
 Cycling was also quickly recognised by the state as a form of exercise that could be used for military purposes.
 A Reich war ministerial decree on this can be found in the press:

-Es ist beabsichtigt, wie in den Vorjahren, auch heuer bei den Uebungen mit vereinigten Waffen Radfahrer zu verwenden… Die Commanden der Infanterie- und Tiroler Jägerregimenter sowie der Feldjäger-Bataillone haben jene Personen, welche als Radfahrer in Evidenz stehen und heuer zur Waffenübung verpflichtet sind, zum Einrücken mit ihrem Fahrrade aufzufordern.
+„Es ist beabsichtigt, wie in den Vorjahren, auch heuer bei den Uebungen mit vereinigten Waffen Radfahrer zu verwenden… Die Commanden der Infanterie- und Tiroler Jägerregimenter sowie der Feldjäger-Bataillone haben jene Personen, welche als Radfahrer in Evidenz stehen und heuer zur Waffenübung verpflichtet sind, zum Einrücken mit ihrem Fahrrade aufzufordern.“

 The Velocipedists siedelten sich 1896 im Rahmen der „Internationalen Ausstellung für körperliche Erziehung, Gesundheitspflege und Sport“ im Saggen nahe der Viaduktbögen mit einer Radrennbahn samt Tribüne an.
 Neben Radrennen fanden hier bis zum Abriss der Anlage Boxkämpfe und Tennismatches statt.
 Die Innsbrucker Nachrichten berichteten begeistert von dieser Neuerung, war doch der Radsport bis zu den ersten Autorennen europaweit die beliebteste Sportdisziplin:

-Die Innsbrucker Rennbahn, welche in Verbindung mit der internationalen Ausstellung noch im Laufe der nächsten Wochen eröffnet wird, erhält einen Umfang von 400 Metern bei einer Breite von 6 Metern… Die Velociped-Rennbahn, um deren Errichtung sich der Präsident des Tiroler Radfahrer-Verbandes Herr Staatsbahn-Oberingenieur R. v.
+„Die Innsbrucker Rennbahn, welche in Verbindung mit der internationalen Ausstellung noch im Laufe der nächsten Wochen eröffnet wird, erhält einen Umfang von 400 Metern bei einer Breite von 6 Metern… Die Velociped-Rennbahn, um deren Errichtung sich der Präsident des Tiroler Radfahrer-Verbandes Herr Staatsbahn-Oberingenieur R. v.
 Weinong, das Hauptverdienst erworben hat, wird eine der hervorragendsten und besteingerichteten Radfahrbahnen des Continents sein.
 Am.
 29. d.
 M. (Anm.: Juni 1896) wird auf der Innsbrucker Rennbahn zum erstenmale ein großes internationales Radwettfahren abgehalten, welchem dann in der Zukunft alljährlich regelmäßig Velociped-Preisrennen folgen sollen, was der Förderung des Radfahr-Sports wie auch des Fremdenverkehrs in Innsbruck sicher in bedeutendem Maße nützlich sein wird.“

 The footballers had left the umbrella organisation ITV because of the Aryan Law, which forbade matches with teams with Jewish players.
 In 1903, the Verein Fußball Innsbruckwhich would later become the SVI.
 At this time, there were already national football matches, for example a 1:1 draw between the ITV team and Bayern Munich.
 The matches were played on a football pitch in front of the Sieberer orphanage.
 In Wilten, now part of Innsbruck, in 1910 the SK Wilten.
-1913 gründete sich mit Wacker Innsbruck the most successful Tyrolean football club to date, which has won the Austrian championship ten times under different names and has also repeatedly caused a furore internationally.
+1913 gründete sich mit Wacker Innsbruck the most successful Tyrolean football club to date, winning the Austrian championship ten times under different names and also celebrating minor international successes.

 The first bathing establishment welcomed swimmers from 1833 in the Höttinger in the outdoor pool on the Gießen.
 Further baths at Büchsenhausen Castle or the separate women's and men's baths next to today's Sillpark area soon followed.
 The outdoor swimming pool was in a particularly beautiful location Beautiful rest above Ambras Castle, which opened in 1929 shortly after the indoor swimming pool in Pradl was built.
 The population had grown just as much as the desire for swimming as a leisure activity.
-In 1961, the sports programme at Tivoli was expanded to include the Freischwimmbad Tivoli erweitert.
-Abgesehen von einigen Erneuerungen und der Umstrukturierung auf Grund der Wohnanlage Tivoli besteht das Schwimmbad im Kern seit über 60 Jahren nach den Plänen dieser Zeit und gilt als internationales Vorbild für die Gestaltung einer städtischen Freizeitanlage.
+In 1961, the sports programme at Tivoli was expanded to include the Freischwimmbad Tivoli extended.

 In addition to the various summer sports, winter sports also became increasingly popular.
 Tobogganing was already a popular leisure activity on the hills around Innsbruck in the middle of the 19th century.
 The first ice rink opened in 1870 as a winter alternative to swimming on the grounds of the open-air swimming pool in the Höttinger Au.
 Unlike water sports, ice skating was a pleasure that could be enjoyed by men and women together.
 Instead of meeting up for a Sunday stroll, young couples could meet at the ice rink without their parents present.
 The ice skating club was founded in 1884 and used the exhibition grounds as an ice rink.
 With the ice rink in front of the k.u.k. shooting range in Mariahilf, the Lansersee, the Amraser See, the Höttinger Au swimming facility and the Sillkanal in Kohlstatt provided the people of Innsbruck with many opportunities for ice skating.
 The first ice hockey club, the IEV, was founded as early as 1908.